Jason Behrstock

-Jason Alan Behrstock is a mathematician at City University of New York known for his work in geometric group theory and low-dimensional topology.
+Jason Alan Behrstock is a mathematician at the City University of New York known for his work in geometric group theory and low-dimensional topology.

 Life and career

 Behrstock was born in California and was educated in California's public school system.
 He received his Ph.D. from State University of New York at Stony Brook in 2004.
 He went to work at Columbia University and the University of Utah before his time at Lehman College, City University of New York.